5 6 As A Percent

 Further Exploration: Working with Other Fractions

 The methods described above can be applied to convert any fraction into a percentage.
-For instance, let's consider the fraction 3/4:
+To give you an idea, let's consider the fraction 3/4:

 1. Decimal Conversion: 3 ÷ 4 = 0.75